 Gift aid, which does not need to be repaid, includes the Federal Pell Grant.
-Pell Grant eligibility is based solely on the students' EFC and HSI's cost of attendance, and the grant amount varies each year depending on federal appropriations.
+Pell Grant eligibility is based solely on each student's EFC and HSI's cost of attendance, and the grant amount varies each year depending on federal appropriations.
 The loan programs available at HSI include the Federal Direct Subsidized Loan Program, the Federal Direct Unsubsidized Loan Program, and the Federal PLUS Loan Program.
 Any awards from the federal loan programs must be repaid in accordance with the terms of the promissory note, which is signed by either the student or the parent.

 The Federal Direct Subsidized and Unsubsidized Loans are fixed-rate loans available for eligible students with a limit of \$9,500 per academic year (loan amounts may be prorated based on academic program length).
 A maximum of \$3,500 can be subsidized, meaning that the federal government pays the interest on the loan while the students are in school attending at least half-time.
 The additional \$6,000 unsubsidized loan amount is available only for eligible students.
-The fixed-interest rate for Federal Direct subsidized loans first disbursed as of July 1, 2022 is 4.99% percent and the fixed-interest rate for Federal Direct unsubsidized loans is 3.73%.
-For undergraduate students, Federal Direct subsidized and unsubsidized loans first disbursed on or after July 1, 2022, the interest rate is 6.54%.
+The fixed-interest rate for Federal Direct subsidized loans first disbursed as of July 1, 2022, is 4.99% percent and the fixed-interest rate for Federal Direct unsubsidized loans is 6.54%.

-Note: Annual financial aid awards may be prorated if you are enrolled in a program that is less than 30 weeks in duration or less than one academic year (900 clock hours) in length.
+\Note: Annual financial aid awards may be prorated if you are enrolled in a program that is less than 30 weeks in duration or less than one academic year (900 clock hours) in length.